 Perret and his team preserved historical patterns such as streets and squares, along with buildings that survived the bombs.
 They then combined those with new planning concepts such as uniform design and the use of concrete.
-These innovative ideas earned Le Havre a spot on the UNESCO World Heritage list for being an “outstanding post-war example of urban planning and architecture.”
+These innovative ideas earned Le Havre a spot on the UNESCO Sites in France list for being an “outstanding post-war example of urban planning and architecture.”

 In addition to experiencing a whole city that is a UNESCO site, visitors will find many hidden gems tucked away amidst the modern post-war buildings just waiting to be discovered!

 Choosing what to protect must have been an impossible task.
 And, so an entire 280-km stretch of the majestic Loire Valley from Sully-sur-Loire to Chalonnes is now protected – from its cities, castles and cultural heritage.
 The cities include jewels of history and architecture and include Orléans, Blois, Tours, Chinon and Saumur.
 Added to these are the famous Loire châteaux, including such exquisite examples as Chenonceau or Chambord, not to mention the cultural genius embodied in places like the Clos Lucé, where Leonardo da Vinci spent his final days.

 Also noteworthy, are the Loire Valley wines, the product of centuries of care and attentive cultivation, the troglodyte houses built into mountain caves, and the magnificent villages that dot the valley.
 Of particular importance are the many interactions between the people and their land, including the deep historical significance of a region at the heart of France for centuries.